greenren/GettingAndCleaningDataCourseProject/CodeBook.md

 So variables with a 't-' prefix denote time and variables with an 'f-' prefix denote frequency (applying a Fast Fourier Transform to time).

-###Specific variables
+###Summary statistics for variables in the tidy data set
 **activity**

+The activity variable denotes the activity the subject undertook while the measurement was being made.
-WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+Its values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 **subject**